lennyleadership/Devotional_Commentary_Bible/content.en/docs/112_Colossians/colossians_02.md

 <div id="quiz" class="tabcontent">

+Quiz: In Colossians 2:7, Paul uses the image of being "rooted" in Christ.
+Which situation best illustrates what it means to be "rooted" in Christ in everyday life?
+&emsp;  西二7中提到基督徒仿佛在耶稣里生根建造。以下哪一条比较贴切地

+A A believer regularly returns to Scripture and prayer, letting Christ’s teachings shape decisions and reactions over time.
+&emsp;  信徒时常读经、祷告，在做决定、或者做事情前时常寻求基督耶稣的话语

+B A believer avoids learning about other beliefs out of fear that questions might weaken faith.
+&emsp;

+C A church member changes beliefs whenever a popular speaker presents a new, persuasive idea.

+D A Christian feels close to God only when attending large conferences with emotional worship.

+---
+Quiz: Colossians 2 emphasizes that believers have "fullness" in Christ.
+Which statement best captures what this fullness means for daily Christian identity?

+A Fullness is reserved only for a few very mature Christians, not for ordinary believers.

+B Believers in Christ already have all they need to be accepted by God because Christ’s work is sufficient.

+C Believers must add spiritual rituals to Christ’s work to become truly complete.

+D Fullness in Christ means Christians will never struggle emotionally or face hardship.

+---
+Quiz: Paul describes believers as having been buried with Christ in baptism and raised with him through faith.
+Which choice best shows how this union in Christ’s death and resurrection should shape a believer’s view of sin?

+A Sin is handled mainly by trying harder through willpower and self-improvement strategies.

+B Believers are called to consider their old ways of life as dead and to walk in newness of life, relying on Christ’s power.

+C Sin is no longer serious because forgiveness has already been given.

+D Union with Christ’s death and resurrection is only a symbolic idea, with no impact on daily choices.

+---
+Quiz: Colossians 2 speaks of the "record of debt" with its legal demands being canceled and nailed to the cross.
+How should this truth most directly affect a believer who is overwhelmed by guilt over past sins?

+A They must wait until they have lived perfectly for a long time before believing they are truly forgiven.

+B They can rest in the fact that Christ has fully dealt with their guilt at the cross and respond with repentance and gratitude.

+C They should focus on punishing themselves emotionally to prove they are sorry enough.

+D They should ignore feelings of guilt entirely and assume that sin no longer matters.

+---
+Quiz: Colossians 2 warns against being taken captive by hollow and deceptive philosophy, which depends on human tradition rather than Christ.
+Which response best reflects wise discernment when encountering new spiritual teachings today?

+A Rely mainly on whether respected Christian influencers endorse the teaching, using their approval as the main test.

+B Immediately accept any teaching that sounds spiritual and positive, trusting that sincerity guarantees truth.

+C Measure new teachings against the character and work of Christ revealed in Scripture, accepting what aligns and rejecting what contradicts him.

+D Reject all teaching that uses thoughtful arguments or philosophy, assuming it is automatically dangerous.

+---
+Quiz: Paul confronts legalism in Colossians 2 by warning against being judged over dietary laws, festivals, and sabbaths.
+What is the most accurate way to apply this teaching to modern debates about religious rules?

+A Assume that spiritual maturity is mainly shown by strict adherence to detailed man-made rules.

+B Conclude that any moral instruction or command in Scripture is now irrelevant for Christians.

+C Decide that personal freedom means Christians never need to limit themselves for the sake of others’ consciences.

+D Recognize that ceremonial or culture-based regulations must not be treated as conditions for salvation, while still valuing obedience to Christ’s clear commands.

+---
+Quiz: In Colossians 2, Paul describes Christ as the head over every power and authority.
+How should this truth most influence a believer’s response to spiritual forces or fears about unseen powers?

+A Believers should focus mainly on identifying and naming every spiritual power so they can feel safe.

+B Believers should deny that any spiritual powers exist, assuming all references are purely symbolic.

+C Believers can trust that Christ’s victory and authority are greater than any spiritual power and live in confidence, seeking protection and guidance from him.

+D Believers must rely on elaborate rituals and formulas to manage spiritual forces effectively.

+---
+Quiz: Colossians 2 criticizes "self-imposed worship" and harsh treatment of the body that lack value in restraining sensual indulgence.
+What key lesson does this teach about efforts toward personal holiness?

+A External disciplines, if not rooted in Christ, can appear impressive but fail to change the heart’s desires.

+B True holiness is mainly about following whatever religious rules a community values most.

+C Harsh self-denial and extreme religious practices automatically produce genuine holiness.

+D Seeking holiness is unnecessary since believers are already forgiven in Christ.

+---
+Quiz: Colossians 2 stresses being "built up" in Christ and strengthened in the faith.
+Which scenario best shows a healthy process of growing in this rooted, strengthened faith?

+A A believer isolates from other Christians, assuming that faith grows strongest when entirely alone.

+B A believer expects instant spiritual maturity without ongoing learning, community, or struggle.

+C A believer engages regularly with Scripture, prays, participates in a local church, and applies the gospel to both joys and hardships.

+D A believer bases growth mainly on chasing constant new spiritual experiences rather than steady practices.

+---
+Quiz: Considering Colossians 2 as a whole, which response best summarizes how a believer should live out a "new life in Christ" in practical terms?

+A Define spirituality by strict rule-keeping and suspicion of anyone who practices faith differently.

+B Center life on Christ’s sufficiency, grow in rooted faith, embrace union with his death and resurrection, receive forgiveness deeply, resist legalism, and use discernment against false teaching.

+C Focus mainly on avoiding suffering and seeking comfort, trusting that Christ’s role is to keep life easy.

+D Treat Christ mainly as an inspiring example, while relying primarily on personal effort and popular wisdom for guidance.

+---

 Quiz #1 In Colossians 2:6–7, Paul urges believers to continue to live their lives in Christ, "rooted and built up" in Him.
 What does being rooted in Christ primarily emphasize about spiritual growth?
 保羅勸勉信徒「在祂裡面生根建造」（西 2:6–7）。「生根」主要指向什麼？